MHKiT-Software/MHKiT/docs/source/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Download mhkit.mltbx from https://github.com/MHKiT-Code-Hub/MHKiT-MATLAB.
 In Matlab, navigate to the folder where you downloaded mhkit.mltbx to, double click on it, and the toolbox will install automatically.

+If you would like to contribute to MHKiT-Matlab, you can fork the MHKiT-Matlab repository from https://github.com/MHKiT-Code-Hub/MHKiT-MATLAB and submit a pull request for review.

 Setup Matlab Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^